 Gasoline vapor is highly flammable.
 It burns violently, and that can cause very bad injuries.
 Don't smoke if you're near gasoline or refueling your vehicle.
 Keep sparks, flames and smoking materials away from gasoline.
+The fuel cap is behind a hinged door on the driver's side of your vehicle.

-While refueling, hang the cap by the tether from the hook on the filler door.
+While refueling, place the cap in the holder on the fuel filler door.